pjkundert/kotlin-holo/README-DH.txt

 involving off-line Ed25519 keypairs held in Crypto wallets or HSMs (Hardware Signing Modules).

-Implements the examples in Wikipedia's [Diffie-Hellman] and [Eliptical-Curve Diffie-Hellman (ECDH),] demonstrates functionality using the Python [crypto-licensing] module's Ed25519/X25519 implementation, and proposes enhancements to `lair-keystore' to support Holochain applications using them; including a robust method to ensure that multi-party Diffie-Hellman does /not/ leak the 2-party D-H secret between every pair of Agents – which is exactly the "Intermediate" value shared in the naive multi-party Diffie-Hellman computation!
+In this paper we implement the examples in Wikipedia's [Diffie-Hellman] and [Elliptic-curve Diffie-Hellman (ECDH)] using the Python [crypto-licensing] module's Ed25519/X25519 implementation, and propose enhancements to `lair-keystore' to support Holochain applications using these constructs; including a robust method to ensure that multi-party Diffie-Hellman secret sharing does /not/ leak the 2-party D-H secret between every pair of Agents – which is precisely one of the "Intermediate" value shared in the naive multi-party Diffie-Hellman computation! ([PDF], [Text])

 Table of Contents
 ─────────────────